Alpha (2018 film): Production

 The film was first announced in September 2015 as The Solutrean, with Albert Hughes as director, produced by Studio 8.
 The film uses the IMAX 3D format.
 Kodi Smit-McPhee was confirmed as its star in November 2015, and other casting was finalized the following February.

 The film's dialogue is in constructed languages ('conlangs') created by Christine Schreyer, an anthropology professor at UBC Okanagan.
 The main language, which Schreyer calls Beama and is spoken in two dialects, was inspired by Proto-Nostratic, Proto-Eurasiatic, and Proto-Dené–Caucasian.
-Schreyer also created a Neanderthal language for one scene.

 Filming took place in Drumheller, Burnaby, and Vancouver, where a large set was built in Boundary Road near East Kent Avenue.
 Filming in Vancouver took place from February to May 2016, and at Dinosaur Provincial Park near Patricia, Alberta in April 2016, and in Iceland.

 The production was investigated after five Alberta bison were allegedly killed in the making of the film.
 Following an investigation, the American Humane Association denied its "No Animals Were Harmed" end-credit certification to the production.
 Two days before the film's release, PETA called for a boycott of the film.